 Tolerance in an addicted brain is a never-ending cycle of taking progressively larger amounts of substances and taking increased risks.

 Each time the brain will recalibrate to normalise the increased intake.

 By the time dependence occurs, the brain will have undergone substantial changes, both structurally and on a cellular level.
 Eventually, every single part of the brain becomes negatively affected by the illness of addiction.

 Taking away or stopping the substance or activity suddenly, sends the brain into acute shock as it scrambles to find equilibrium.

-During detoxification and withdrawal, the brain will produce withdrawal effects that are generally the opposite to the effects of the drugs or alcohol.
-How severe these withdrawal effects are depends on the severity of the addiction and the method of detoxification.
+During detoxification and withdrawal, the brain will produce withdrawal effects that are generally the opposite of the effects of drugs or alcohol.
+How severe these withdrawal effects depend on the severity of the addiction and the method of detoxification.

-Drug and alcohol detox symptoms are at best are very uncomfortable, and at worst they can become life threatening.
+Drug and alcohol detox symptoms are at best very uncomfortable, and at worst they can become life-threatening.

 Managing drug and alcohol detox withdrawal symptoms